-4.3.1 Using Your CA Signed Certificate
+4.4.1 Using Your CA Signed Certificate

-While installing Advanced Edition, SecureLogin uses Let's Encrypt to generate the certificate.
+While installing Advanced Edition, SecureLogin uses Let's Encrypt to generate the certificate (It is not applicable for installing Advanced Edition on Rancher).
 You can replace the default certificate with a third-party certificate authority (CA) issued certificate, such as Verisign.